thecodingmontana/tasks-cli/README.md

 # tasks-cli

 tasks-cli is a command-line interface tool for managing tasks directly in your terminal.
-With tasks-cli, you can add, view, and manage tasks stored in a CSV file, and display them in a neat tabular format.
+With tasks-cli, you can add, view, and manage tasks stored in a Sqlite Database/CSV file, and display them in a neat tabular/json format.
 The project is built using Go and the Cobra library.

 ## Features